-Welcome to Expert Tips — a growing collection of practical, real-world tips to help you get the most out of Extension Kit Core.
+Welcome to Expert Tips — a growing collection of practical tips and real-world examples to help you get the most out of Extension Kit Core.

 This page focuses on the general features of Extension Kit Core, found throughout modules.